 This means that in practice, whilst the derogations could be useful for occasional transfers in particular circumstances, they are unlikely to be an effective solution in the long term.

 Will the EU pass an adequacy decision in respect of the UK?

-According to the Political Declaration that accompanied the Withdrawal Agreement with the EU, the European Commission and the UK hope to assess then formally recognise each others' data protection rules as providing 'adequate' protection for data sent from one territory to the other.
-However, whether this can be achieved in the short time frame that is the transition period is a matter of great scepticism.
+According to the Political Declaration that accompanied the Withdrawal Agreement with the EU, the European Commission and the UK had hoped to assess then formally recognise each other's data protection rules as providing 'adequate' protection for data sent from one territory to the other.
+However, whether this can be achieved in what is left of the transition period, and given wider distractions (both on the negotiating front, but also due a certain pandemic) is a matter of great scepticism.
 It is also worth bearing in mind that:

 - adequacy decisions have historically not been particularly forthcoming.
 Adopting an adequacy decision involves a multi-stage procedure including obtaining the approval of the remainder of the EU, which is likely to be time consuming.
-Depending on the manner of negotiations around a trade deal, it is also possible that Member States may be reluctant to agree to this solution, which would further prolong the process;
+Given the manner in which negotiations towards a trade deal have been conducted, it is also possible that Member States may be reluctant to agree to this solution, which would further prolong the process;